udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 - A basic understanding of how to code
 - Knowledge of web termanology; what is a url, a browser, etc.

+Most everything beyond that will be taught in the Nanodegree

 ####What to learn after IPND but before taking the Front-End Web Developer Nanodegree:
 Nothing!
 You should be ready to jump right into FEND after you finish IPND.